Bytez-com/docs/javascript/readme.md

 Below are examples of using various models with the Bytez API in JavaScript.

+All examples are also located [here](https://github.com/Bytez-com/docs/tree/inf3rnus-patch-1/examples/javascript) under the `tasks` directory.

 ## Token Classification

 Token classification involves identifying and categorizing tokens in a text.
 Common use cases include Named Entity Recognition (NER), Part-of-Speech tagging, and other NLP tasks.